Polyergic/Equip/notes.md

 # Future stuff

 - bootstrap script needs to accept a parameter for a virtual package to install (including repository)
-  - so configurations can be distributed by a single command with appropriate parameters
+  - so complete configurations can be distributed by a single command with appropriate parameters

 - Allow multiple simultanious versions (with command selection)